 So, how does this information take hold?
 The systems that we use to make decisions — known as heuristics — make us more susceptible to misinformation, Shulman says.
 “The nature of heuristic thinking is that we develop intellectual shortcuts by which we assess events and other things,” Shulman says.

-While heuristics serve a purpose and help us make quick decisions and judgements, they can also contribute to biases.
+While heuristics serve a purpose and help us make quick decisions and judgments, they can also contribute to biases.
 For example, we may use an intellectual shortcut to make assumptions about people from different cultural backgrounds or who possess differing political views.

 The opposite of heuristic thinking is phenomenological thinking, a concept that has its roots in philosophy, Shulman says.
 “Phenomenology is looking at something without any preconceived notions,” he says.
 “But it’s hard to look at a person, witness an event or read the news or anything else without a preconceived notion.
 And our heuristic thinking is what really contributes to our preconceived notions and our intellectual shortcuts.”